 He started by modeling the basic shape in Blender (Figure A), an open source and free 3D modeling software.
 Then he brought this model into Pepakura (Figure B) and began playing with settings.
 Once he was happy with the template that was dynamically generated, he was able to bring it into Illustrator for coloring and further refinement (Figure C).

 1. Download and Print the PDF

-Open the PDF — there will be four full-sized sheets.
+Open the PDF (or grab the blank version to customize yourself) — there will be four full-sized sheets.
 To make him more sturdy and rigid, it is recommended that you print Makey on thick paper or cardstock.
 If you do not have any available, regular printer paper will do.